jiowcl/ThinBasicUnRAR/README.md

 ## How to Build

 Building requires ThinBasic Interpreter and test under Windows 10.
-Module features require ThinBasic 1.11.2 and above.
+Type features require ThinBasic 1.4.0 and above.

 ## Example